ksd3/fouriervitforecasting/README.md

 6. To run unit tests, run ``test_project.py``.

 Read the report for some more analysis.
 You can also check out the analyses in the text files.

-You can also inspect ``silurian.ipynb`` and run each module yourself if you want to see my testing notebook.